MaastrichtU-IDS/dsri-documentation/website/docs/catalog-utilities.md

 title: Utilities
 ---

-Feel free to propose new services using [pull requests](https://github.com/MaastrichtU-IDS/dsri-documentation/pulls) or request new ones by creating a [new issues](https://github.com/MaastrichtU-IDS/dsri-documentation/issues).
+Feel free to propose new services using [pull requests](https://github.com/MaastrichtU-IDS/dsri-documentation/pulls), or to request them by creating [new issues](https://github.com/MaastrichtU-IDS/dsri-documentation/issues).

 ## Ubuntu